HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 ## Future plans

-I am currently (as of early 2023) working on Hyperspeedcube 2.0, which will vastly expand the capabilities of Hyperspeedcube's puzzle engine and overhaul the UI to be more powerful and more intuitive.
+I am currently (as of mid 2024) working on Hyperspeedcube 2.0, which will vastly expand the capabilities of Hyperspeedcube's puzzle engine and overhaul the UI to be more powerful and more intuitive.

 ### New puzzle engine

-Puzzles will be defined using planar and spherical cuts, and twists will be rotations to the pieces above or below certain cuts.
-This is sufficient to simulate every 4D+ twisty puzzle we are currently aware of and many more.
+Puzzles will be defined using planar cuts, and twists will be rotations to the pieces above or below certain cuts.
+This is sufficient to simulate nearly every 4D+ twisty puzzle we are currently aware of and many more.
 This will make [Magic Cube 4D](https://superliminal.com/cube/), [Magic Cube 5D](https://www.gravitation3d.com/magiccube5d/), [Magic Cube 7D](https://superliminal.com/andrey/mc7d/), [Magic Puzzle Ultimate](https://superliminal.com/andrey/mpu/), and [Magic Simplex 5D](https://superliminal.com/andrey/ms5d/) completely obsolete, and will make [pCubes](https://twistypuzzles.com/forum/viewtopic.php?t=27054) and [Magic 120 Cell](http://www.gravitation3d.com/magic120cell/index.html) largely obsolete.

 With further modification, this new puzzle engine will also be able to support features never before seen in higher-dimensional puzzles, including bandaging, jumbling, nonplanar cuts, puzzle generators (e.g., P×Q×R×S hypercuboid generator), and multiple cores (e.g., corner-turning cuboids).